 You have ideas for the exact questions you can ask them.
 You know how to take their answers and turn them into actionable insights.

 Now, my challenge to you is to go out and talk to 5 people.
 It’s easy to spend time on doing things that don’t count but are easy in the moment.
 I’m happy to help you in any way I can, including giving you a free 30-minute call.
 You’ll find the details here.

-It’s hard to do the difficult things that matters.
+At the end of the day, it’s difficult to do the things that matter.
 But go do them.
 Go understand your audience!